-The healthcare eCommerce market is capturing the attention of many entrepreneurs and established service providers that already have a strong base in the online retailing world.
+The e-commerce Healthcare Industry is capturing the attention of many entrepreneurs and established service providers that already have a strong base in the online retailing world.
 For example, Amazon has been running experimental projects in the healthcare industry since 2014.
 From providing medical supplies online to making experiments of treating cancer-like diseases using machine learning — the brand is leaving no stone unturned in winning the healthcare space.

 In 2017, Amazon accounted for 35% of all online medical supplies sales, generating $2.1 Billion in revenue.
 In 2018, it acquired Pillpack (an online pharmacy startup) and partnered with Accenture for an AWS-driven drug development platform.
-Not just Amazon, several businesses are trying to establish their empire in the healthcare world.
+Not just Amazon, several b2b eCommerce healthcare brands are trying to establish their empire in the healthcare world.
 But, why?

 Here is the reason,

 Healthcare eCommerce is expected to have a market value of approximately $200

 billion by 2022 – PRNewsWire.

 Seeing the huge potential of the healthcare eCommerce market, businesses are juggling to grab even a small pie of this big cake.
 But, only innovative and proactive leaders who care about emerging trends and technologies shall win the space.